Faculty

 Research Interests

-Migration and displacement; mobilities; modern Latin American history; Argentina; global south networks; spatial history; inter-American relations; public health; natural history.
+Mobilities; modern Latin American history; Argentina; Central America; global south networks; spatial history; inter-American relations; public health; natural history.

 Biography, Education and Training

-My research and teaching focus on the topics of Global South migration systems, social movements, Latin American hip hop, and inter-American relations.
+My research and teaching focus on the topics of hemispheric mobilities, social movements, Latin American hip hop, and inter-American relations.
 My first book was titled Argentina in the Global Middle East (Stanford University Press, June 2020), and you can find a companion ArcGIS StoryMap for this project here.
 This book reflects my broader interests in transregional connections as seen through the lens of South-South alliances, solidarities, mobilities and exchanges.

-I am currently working on a new book project, provisionally titled American Venom: Snakes, Science, & Hemispheric Relations.
-This project proposes venomous snakes as a natural fulcrum for for investigating the movement of capital, bodies, and forms of knowledge in the Americas starting at the dawn of the 20th century.
+I am currently working on a new book project, provisionally titled American Venom: Animals, Science, & Hemispheric Relations.
+This project proposes venomous animals (snakes, spiders, scorpions) as a natural fulcrum for for investigating the movement of capital, bodies, and forms of knowledge in the Americas over the course of the past century.

 Prior to joining LALS, I was an assistant professor of history at Western Carolina University, and a postdoctoral fellow at North Carolina State University.
 I received my PhD in History from the University of California, Davis in 2015, and my BA in Latin American Studies from Wellesley College in 2006.